 3. Determine the overall transaction price for the contract.

 4. Allocate the transaction price to the performance obligations.

 5. Recognize revenue when performance obligations are satisfied.

 Much of the complication created by the new guidance is centered around determining performance obligations and transaction prices.
 In some cases, the changes mandated by ASC 606 may actually allow companies to recognize more revenue up-front, as is the case with subsidized handsets.
 In others, the new guidance adds another layer of complexity to revenue recognition processes.
 Here are a few examples:

 Problem Area 1: Rateable Recognition of Installation and Activation Fees

-Installation and activation fees for new subscribers are are usually charged up-front, and are considered non-refundable.
+Installation and activation fees for new subscribers are usually charged up-front and are considered non-refundable.
 Typically, these will be bundled with the actual voice and data services for sales purposes — convenient from a sales perspective, less so when it comes to recognizing revenue once the new guidance takes effect.